-SPMT697 Sports Management Capstone (3 hours)
+SPMT697 Sports Management Capstone (3 semester hours)

 This course requires students to complete a culminating research project based from theories, research methods and analytical skills, and substantive knowledge obtained through their master's curriculum in sports management.
-Research options involve concepts and applications covered throughout the student's learning experience in the master's curriculum; including marketing, finance, leadership, sociology, legal considerations, and sociology relative to sports management and the sports industry.
-This course may not be taken until all other courses are COMPLETED and student has a 3.0 GPA.
+Research options involve concepts and applications covered throughout the student's learning experience in the master's curriculum; including marketing, finance, leadership, sociology, legal considerations, and sociology relative to sports management and the sports industry.NOTE: This course may not be taken until all other courses are COMPLETED and student has a 3.0 GPA.THIS COURSE IS 16 WEEKS.

-SPMT698 Comprehensive Exam for Sports Management (0 hours)
+SPMT698 Comprehensive Exam for Sports Management (0 semester hours)